-- First make a dry mix and then slowly add the milk at room temperature.
-Keep on blending till no lumps are visible and the batter should have a pouring consistency, neither too thick nor too thin.
+- Keep on blending till no lumps are visible and the batter should have a pouring consistency, neither too thick nor too thin.

 - Now heat the required oil for deep frying the malpuas.
 Oil should be smoking hot and check the temperature by drop few drops of batter in it.
 It should not stick to the bottom and should gradually come to the surface of oil.

 - Once you are convinced about the oil, with the help of a flat spoon, add the batter, half or a spoonful of batter should be right.